Food Security and Nutrition Assistance

 ERS monitors the food security of U.S. households through an annual, nationally representative survey.
 While most U.S. households are food secure, a minority of U.S. households experience food insecurity at times during the year, meaning that their access to adequate food for active, healthy living is limited by lack of money and other resources.
 Some experience very low food security, a more severe range of food insecurity where food intake of one or more members is reduced and normal eating patterns are disrupted.
 Reliable monitoring of food security contributes to the effective operation of USDA’s 15 food and nutrition assistance programs aimed at reducing food insecurity.

-In fiscal 2017, SNAP served an average of 42.1 million people per month, or 12.9 percent of Americans.
-The percent of residents receiving SNAP benefits ranged from 22.1 percent in New Mexico to 5.7 percent in Wyoming.
-In fiscal 2017, Utah, New Hampshire, North Dakota, and Kansas were the other States besides Wyoming with 8 percent or less of their populations receiving SNAP benefits.
+In fiscal 2018, SNAP served an average of 40.3 million people per month, or 12.3 percent of Americans.
+The percent of residents receiving SNAP benefits ranged from 21.8 percent in New Mexico to 5.1 percent in Wyoming.
+In fiscal 2018, Utah, New Hampshire, North Dakota, Kansas, Minnesota, and Colorado were the other States besides Wyoming with 8 percent or less of their populations receiving SNAP benefits.